How to Get Help Paying Your Car Insurance

 1. Raise your deductible

-One of the easiest ways to lower your car insurance payment is by raising the deductible you’ll pay if you get into an accident.
-But it still needs to be a reasonable deductible you’ll be able to pay, should you need to.
-An agent at your insurance company can help you determine the deductible amount that’s right for you.
+One of the easiest ways to lower your car insurance payment is to increase how much you 'd end up paying if you got into an accident.
+Your insurance agent can help you determine the deductible amount that 's right for you.

 2. Reduce your coverage

-Consider opting for the minimum liability coverage required by your state or dropping extras like windshield replacement, roadside assistance, and rental reimbursement.
-Again, speak with an agent to make sure you’re saving money, but still financially protected by your policy.
+Consider opting for the minimum liability coverage required by your state or skipping extras like windshield replacement, roadside assistance, and rental reimbursement.
+Again, speak with an agent to make sure you 're saving money, but still financially protected by your policy.

 3. Take a defensive driving course

-Taking a few hours to complete a defensive driving course could lower your car insurance premiums because it shows your insurance company that you’re committed to being a safe driver.
+Setting aside a few hours to complete a defensive driving course could lower your car insurance premiums.
+Why?
+It shows your insurance company that you 're committed to being a safe driver.

 4. Compare insurance companies